gvwilson/thirdbit/src/fiction/iffy/index.md

 She didn't need a picture in her head to see that the parts had all come from the frame of his knapsack.

-Something crumpled in the distance.
+Something hit the ground in the distance.
 "What—" she started.

 "Spotter drone,"